 Previously, in my post “Having a Home in a Living Trust can Effect Medicaid Eligibility,” http://www.perlalaw.com/blog/having-a-home-in-a-living-trust-can-effect-medicaid-eligibility/, I wrote about the appellate case of Atkinson v.
 Ohio Department of Job and Family Services in which the Court found that Job and Family Services could essentially penalize a married couple applying for Medicaid for having their home in a revocable Trust (also known as a living trust and family trust).
 For more details regarding the decision, see the link above.

-The Ohio Supreme Court took up … Read the rest
+The Ohio Supreme Court took up the case… Read the rest

 The Department of Veterans Affairs is proposing changing eligibility rules for VA Aid and Attendance Benefits.
 Specifically, it is proposing an asset limit, a look-back period and asset transfer penalties for applicants applying for pensions, like the Aid and Attendance benefit.
 Currently, there is no prohibition on transferring assets prior to applying for benefits.